Please note: The undergraduate and graduate application deadline is July 5, 2021 for Winter 2022 Trimester.

-- Students may want to begin the process of identifying potential preceptor options prior to entering the BSM program.
-Involvement in local or state midwifery, student, or birth organizations or groups are an excellent way to make these connections.
+- Students should begin the process of identifying potential preceptor options prior to entering the BSM program.
+Involvement as a birth professional (doula, midwife assistant, childbirth educator) and participation in local or state midwifery, student, or birth organizations are an excellent way to make these connections.

 - The advantage of making connections with local midwives early is that preceptors often know when current students will be finishing their clinicals, when the potential preceptor might have an opening for a new student, and equally important, the preceptor will have the opportunity to learn more about you and your future goals.

-I’ve been working with a preceptor for a while–can she still be my preceptor and will the work I’ve done so far count?
-The answer to this question varies dependent upon circumstances.
+I’ve been working with a preceptor for a while–can they still be my preceptor and will the work I’ve done so far count?
+The answer to this question varies depending upon circumstances.

 - If your preceptor is not already an approved MCU preceptor, we welcome them to apply to become an MCU preceptor.
 Most midwives qualified to be a preceptor with MCU will be approved.